hashicorp/design-system/website/docs/components/form/form-primitives/partials/code/how-to-use.md

 </Hds::Form::Legend>
 ```

-**Important:** in this case, while the correct text styling is applied to the component's container, the layout/organization of the content inside the component is left to the consumer.

 ### Form::Field
+!!!
+Warning

-Note: it's very unlikely that you will ever need to use this component direcly (it's mainly intended to be used inside the "form" controls).
-If for any reasons you need to use it in your codebase, please contact the HDS team so they can provide support and guidance.
-Below we provide in any case an example of how it can be used, but there are many more possible variants to it.
+It's unlikely that you'll need to use this component direcly.
+If you need to use it in your codebase, please contact the design systems team so we can provide support and guidance.
+!!!

-The more general invocation for this component sees a set of contextual components passed to it, a control (in this case a text input) and a `@layout` argument provided, and a few hashed values passed back to the control:
+A basic invocation includes a set of contextual components, a control (in this case a text input) with hashed values passed back to it, and a `@layout` argument.
+Depending on the context, you may want to pass just the label, or the label _and_ the helper text, while the error message is likely conditional to the validation of the input provided by the user.
+The arguments `id` and `ariaDescribedBy` are automatically generated by the component and passed back to the control.

+The layout of the content inside the "control" container is the responsibility of the product team.

 ```handlebars
 <Hds::Form::Field @layout="vertical" @isRequired={{true}} as |F|>